Kyoto Koka University ロゴ

 Home Health Nursing Practice Room

-The University is equipped with practical training rooms where students can learn practical nursing skills in each area.
-The "Basic Nursing Practicum Room," where students learn the basic skills of professional nursing assistance through the latest learning system.
-The "Home Health Care Nursing Practicum Room," where students learn the meaning of home health care and learn the basics of home health care nursing assistance with a focus on daily life, and more.
+The university is equipped with practical training rooms where students can learn practical nursing skills in each area.
+We have the "Basic Nursing Practicum Room", where students learn the basic skills of professional nursing assistance through the latest learning system, the "Home Health Care Nursing Practicum Room", where students learn the meaning of home health care and learn the basics of home health care nursing assistance with a focus on daily life, and more.

 3.Acquire the skills to play an active role in a global society